smith-win/parsely/readme.md

     -- we also need a "repeat" function/macro . like "one_of" that we can use for CSV (and number of parameters)

+13 May
+    -- the basic function parser is working
+    -- created a skeleton macro that can be basis for optional matching (should check return types!)

 psuedo code below.